Vicbuz/QIIME2-hutton-training/README.md

+# Welcome to the QIIME2 James Hutton Institute Training day

+The following instructions are what you need to do **before** the training day.
+You will need to:

+1. Have access to the HPC
-## QIIME2 instructions
+2. Install QIIME2

-# Installing QIIME2
+## Installing QIIME2

-Before attending the one day QIIME2 course you will need two things.
 First, you will need an account on the High Performace Cluster computer at the James Hutton Institue, called  and Gruffalo or the Crop Diversity Cluster.

+You can request an account by going here https://help.cropdiversity.ac.uk/user-accounts.html

 Secondly, you will need to install QIIME2 in it's own environment.

-You can request an account by going here https://help.cropdiversity.ac.uk/user-accounts.html

-To install QIIME2 you need to login to the HPC and open an interactive node to work on by entering the following into your terminal:
+To install QIIME2 you need to login to the HPC using your username and password and open an interactive node to work on by entering the following into your terminal:
 ```
 srun --partition=short --cpus-per-task=2 --mem=2G --pty bash
 ```